 How to get fit for the tech future

 High tech, foodtech, biotech, fintech, cleantech, proptech: technology industries are booming – there’s tech in virtually everything.
-Experts around the world predict that a sizeable chunk of new business will be generated at the interface of technology and economy in the future.
+Experts around the world predict that a sizeable chunk of new business will be generated at the interface of technology and commercial activities in the future.
 But what does that mean for companies, and how can managers get ready?
-Barbara Stöttinger, Dean of the WU Executive Academy, and Thomas Funke, tech expert and co-founder of Tomorrow’s Education, have identified five key skills executives will need in the future in order to gain a solid and holistic understanding of technologies and of how they will impact their respective businesses.
+Barbara Stöttinger, Dean of the WU Executive Academy, and Thomas Funke, tech expert and co-founder of Tomorrow’s Education, have identified 5 key skills executives will to gain a solid understanding of technology and of how it will impact their respective livelihoods.

 A Bloomberg Businessweek article published in April 2021 titled that “‘Technology’ Is the Most Useless Word in the English Language” as virtually every company somehow deals with technology today, albeit with a very wide range of implications and orientations.
 Nevertheless, the article makes one thing clear: there is no escaping technology.
 No industry or sector can afford to disregard technological developments: “Regardless of the industry, business is all about digitalization, big data, and innovative technologies,” Barbara Stöttinger, Dean of the WU Executive Academy, says.
 “And this is why managers and founders need well-founded expertise in topics related to both technology and economics – and that’s true for every business in every sector.”